Light Travel Time Effects in Kilonova Models: Method

 \subsection{Line profile calculation}

 To simulate the line formation we use a slightly adapted version of the Monte Carlo algorithm from \citet{noebauer_2019}.
 Using the initial trajectory and frequency of the packets when they leave the photosphere, it is first determined if they will Doppler shift into Sobolev resonance with the line along their flight path through the line-forming region.
-Photons are limited to only being able to undergo scattering once due to the assumption of a homologous velocity field, and only those initialised with a frequency blueward of, and close enough to, the frequency of the line to be able to Doppler shift into it within the ejecta are capable of doing so.
+Photons are limited to only being able to undergo scattering once with a given line due to the assumption of a homologous velocity field: as in such a photon can only ever be redshifted, meaning once it has interacted with the spectral line it will never possess the correct frequency to interact again as here we only consider first-order special relativistic effects (i.e., $v/c$).
+Additionally, only those photons initialised with a frequency blueward of, and close enough to, the frequency of the line to be able to Doppler shift into it within the ejecta are capable of doing so.
 If a photon is able to Doppler shift into resonance with the line, the resonance point is determined when the photon reaches this point.
 The alpha function from \autoref{eqn:tau_use} is then evaluated at this time.
 Given the line optical depth at that resonance point, we probabilistically determine if a scattering event will occur.
 If conditions do not allow scattering to occur, the photon continues along its initial path and leaves the model.
 If scattering does occur, a new direction for the photon is randomly drawn, and it undergoes a frequency change, described by:

 where the frequency of the photon $\nu$ is altered depending on its trajectory incident to the resonance point as defined by the direction cosine, $\mu_i$, and that when it emerges $\mu_e$, in addition to its interaction velocity, $v$.
 The photon will then continue to leave the model.